nayanaharish/nayanaharish/README.md

 ## 🎯 About Me
 - Aspiring **Full Stack Developer** | **AI Enthusiast**
 - MTech in Computer Science & Engineering
+- Completed **Full Stack PGDM in Canada** to strengthen practical skills and gain international exposure
 - Passionate about coding, problem-solving, and building real-world applications

 ---